-This was a house concert in Lieshout at someone's birthday party.
+This was a house concert in Lieshout at someone's birthday party for an audience of about twenty people.
 A more or less complete recording exists, containing the songs "Words", "Animal", "I am sure", "Have a coke and a smile", "The story of Jim and Joanie", "U.S.S.R.", and "Pretletter".

 "Arnolala" was an event at my secondary school in Helmond, the Dr.-Knippenberg college.
 A number of colour photographs hereof exist.
-It was downstairs, in the students' centre.
+It was downstairs, in the students' centre, for about a hundred people.
 We must have played the same songs as on the first concert.

 The singer of the heavy metal band participated in this performance if I am not mistaken, as well as the drummer, so that we consisted of two drummers, two guitar players, and two singers.
 I played through a Dynacord tube amplifier borrowed from the other band.

 This was in Lieshout in Zaal Slegers, and the heavy metal band we met before played here too.
-The older part of the audience had mixed feelings concerning the concert.
+The older part of the audience of around a hundred people had mixed feelings concerning the concert.
 Probably we played the same repertoire as in the first two concerts.

 This was not a concert at all, but in my quality as a famous rock guitarist I was invited to hand out the prizes at a local bicycle motor cross (B.M.X.) race.